 REGISTER NOW - Download the brochure.

-The Conjoint Committee for Recognition of Training in CTCA has completed a revision of the Training Requirements for CT Coronary Angiography, with a particular focus on providing alternative pathways for recertification in recognition of the different practice models adopted by CTCA specialists.
+The Conjoint Committee for the Recognition of Training in CT Coronary Angiography (the Committee) undertook a review of the Training Requirements for CTCA Specialists in 2013, with a view to establishing alternative recertification pathways for CTCA Specialists.

 Courses Available in 2014 for Training and Recertification in CTCA: